 Immunotherapy, a process which uses the patient's own immune system to treat cancer, may have advantages over surgery, irradiation, and chemotherapy.
 Many cancers appear to have developed the ability to "hide" from the immune system.
 A treatment that can augment the immune response against tumor cells by making the cancer more "visible" to the immune system would likely represent a significant improvement in cancer therapy.
-Immune-enhancing proteins such as IL-2 and interferon-alpha, or IFN-a, have shown encouraging results.
+Immune-enhancing proteins such as interleukin-2, or IL-2, and interferonalpha, or IFN-a, have shown encouraging results.
 However, these agents often require frequent doses that regularly result in severe side effects.

 We have researched delivery enhancements that may complement our core DNA delivery technology and may help us develop cancer therapies.
 Our current clinical-stage approach consists of directly injecting lesions with certain plasmids which, upon uptake into cells, direct the production of the encoded immunostimulatory proteins.
-The plasmids may be complexed with a cationic lipid-based delivery system or injection may be followed by electroporation.
+The plasmids are formulated with a cationic lipid-based delivery system.
 The ease of manufacture, convenience, and ability to repeat administration may offer advantages over current modalities of therapy.
 In addition, cancer therapies using non-viral DNA delivery may offer an added margin of safety compared with viral-based delivery, as no viral DNA/RNA or viral particles are contained in the formulation.

 Studies in animals have demonstrated the safety and potential efficacy of this approach.
 Subsequently, in human studies, a very low incidence of treatment-related serious adverse events has been observed.
-As a step towards validation of DNA technology in vaccines, a pDNA therapeutic melanoma vaccine for dogs developed by Merial that utilizes our proprietary DNA technology is expected by Merial to receive conditional approval in early 2007.
+As a step towards validation of DNA technology in cancer vaccine applications, Merial received notification in 2007 of conditional approval from the U.S. Department of Agriculture to market a therapeutic DNA vaccine utilizing our proprietary DNA technology, and designed to treat melanoma, a serious form of cancer, in dogs.